 Cannabis Alert | 07.15.18

 10.26.20 | Virtual Event

 University of California, Los Angeles, B.A., magna cum laude

-Rudy Salo is a member of the National Association of Bond Lawyers, the Los Angeles County Bar Association and the American Bar Association.
+Rudy Salo is a member of the National Association of Bond Lawyers, the Los Angeles County Bar Association, a board member the Arab American Lawyers of Southern California and the American Bar Association.